How is Federal Student Aid Calculated?

 What is the FAFSA?

 The FAFSA is the Free Application for Federal Student Aid.
 Each year, approximately 20 million people fill out this application for valuable financial aid (Forbes).
 If students or parents are looking to obtain federal and state grants, they need to file the FAFSA.
-The FAFSA is a form that asks for your family’s financial information to determine how much you quality for.
+The FAFSA is a form that asks for your family’s financial information to determine how much you qualify for.
 It will ask for information regarding the size of your household, how many family members attend school, and your household income (The Scholarship System).
 Without the FAFSA, you will not receive any federal loans, grants or scholarships.
 The application can be accessed through the U.S. Department of Education’s website.

 If you want to qualify for an on-campus work-study opportunity, this form needs to be filled out.